 Lab: Random Effects Regression

-Understand random effects regression step by step.
-Learn to estimate RE models, compare them with fixed effects, conduct the Hausman test, implement the Mundlak approach, and recognize when RE is the appropriate choice.
+Random effects regression: estimate RE, compare with FE, run the Hausman test, implement the Mundlak approach, and recognize when RE is appropriate.

 Overview